DraftKings promo code: Bet Seahawks vs. Patriots in 2026 Big Game on Sunday, earn $300 in bonus bets

 DraftKings offers $300 in bonus bets for Big Game on Sunday at Levi's Stadium between the New England Patriots and Seattle Seahawks

 The Big Game is on Sunday, and before the Seattle Seahawks and New England Patriots kick off, you'll want to check out the latest DraftKings promo code offering new customers $300 in bonus bets if their first $5 wager wins.
 Kickoff is scheduled for 6:30 p.m.
 ET at Levi's Stadium, where Seattle is favored by 4.5 in the latest Patriots vs. Seahawks odds from DraftKings, while the over/under is 45.5, both unchanged from the opening lines.
+Seattle is -238 on the money-line.
 Claim your DraftKings promo code here:

 For the full terms and conditions and how to claim the promo, read our DraftKings promo code review.